dappnode/DAppNodeDocs/docs/user/getting-started/setup.md

 Before you dive in, choose the source from which Dappnode retrieves its data:

-- **Remote Node**: Connect your DAppNode to an external Ethereum node.
+- **Remote Node**: Connect your Dappnode to an external Ethereum node.
 This option is lightweight, as you won't need to host the blockchain data on your machine.

-- **Full Node**: Have your DAppNode host the complete Ethereum blockchain.
+- **Full Node**: Have your Dappnode host the complete Ethereum blockchain.
 This ensures maximum decentralization and independence, but it requires more storage and bandwidth.

 :::info Why is this important?
-DAppNode uses smart contracts to publish DApps.
-For this reason, DAppNode needs access to an Ethereum node to read the contents of the smart contract.
+Dappnode uses smart contracts to publish DApps.
+For this reason, Dappnode needs access to an Ethereum node to read the contents of the smart contract.
 Choosing between a remote and a full node directly impacts how decentralized your setup is.

 **Decentralization Benefits**: By relying less on third-party services, you enhance security, reduce points of failure, and support the Ethereum network's robustness.
 :::